Thank you for your interest in becoming an EJP member!

 Are you an undergraduate or graduate student who wants to learn more about the American criminal justice system, prison education, or reentry?
 Would you like to gain experience in research, fundraising, event planning, or other areas?
 Are you interested in meeting other people on campus who share your interests?
 Do you want to make a difference?

 Please consider applying to our internship program.
 We accept applications every fall and spring.
 The next deadline is October 1, 2021.
 Interns work out of the EJP office on campus, not at the prison.
 Most are currently working virtually.

 Other Ways to Get Involved

 Most EJP members work with us on a voluntary basis or receive modest stipends.
 Occasionally, paid positions with EJP become available.
-Those postings can be found under “Staff Openings” on the home page.
+Those postings can be found under “Open Positions” on the home page.